Artful storytelling starts with character.

 Vivid characters are three-dimensional, they have depth and movement that should come alive in the story if you wish to captivate the reader.
 Give your characters agency, show them making decisions, doing things.
 Explore their motivations, what drives their desires and decisions?
 Why do they want these things?

 Give them action, it can be big or little but it must be three-dimensional, rich in depth, texture and, ideally, movement toward or away from something.
 Give them agency, show them making decisions, doing things.
 Explore both their outwardly-expressed and internal motivations.
 Show how much and why they want these things.
 Explore why they are compelled to keep at it.
 In short, know what makes them tick, even if you do not reveal it all to the reader.

-Give them depth by giving them connections, whether these are with places, things, other characters, their own past or their dreamed-of future.
+Give them depth by giving them connections, whether these are with places, things, other characters, their own past or their dreamed of future.

 Character-building writing exercise: Sit in a public place and closely watch other people.
 Observe their behavior, appearance and body language, their actions as well as their speech.
 Then write down the descriptive character adjectives that come to mind.
-Are they polite. belligerent, rude, angry, pensive, loving, aggressive, meek, funny, somber?
+Are they polite, belligerent, rude, angry, pensive, loving, aggressive, meek, funny, somber?
 Then write down the specific details and/or actions that led you to these conclusions.

-When you know your characters and your story, you have the necessary essential ingredients to put your characters into some kind of conflict, The conflict can be large or small, the goal or desire of minimal or maximal magnitude but there must be something that your characters care deeply about in order for the reader to feel deeply about them.
-Great characters are conflicted characters and the building blocks of these conflicts can be life-shattering or trivial as long as they are there.
+When you know your characters and your story, you have the necessary essential ingredients to put your characters into some kind of conflict.
+The conflict can be large or small, the goal or desire of minimal or maximal magnitude, but there must be something that your characters care deeply about in order for the reader to feel deeply about them.
+Great characters are conflicted characters and the building blocks of these conflicts can be life-shattering or even trivial as long as they are there.

 In life, most people want to avoid conflict, but most fiction revolves around friction, whether internal or external, these conflicts and conundrums need to be there to drive your character’s journey.